a-whitehouse/mol-gen/README.md

 ### Preprocess

 The preprocessing step allows you to convert, filter and split a dataset of molecules prior to training.
-The SMILES strings are also translated into SELFIES for training.
+It is here that the SMILES strings are translated into SELFIES for training.
 The step is designed to be completely configurable so you can train the neural networks on multiple datasets, each with different properties.
 To achieve this, the preprocessing step requires a config file.
 The structure of the preprocessing config file is described in the [config docs](docs/config.md#preprocessing).